Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Results

 \subsubsection{Vertical spatial and kinematic amplitudes}

-Our impulsive simulation provides the ideal framework to study the vertical response of the stellar and gaseous discs to a one-time interaction with an external perturber, without the obfuscating effects of subsequent disc crossings \citepalias[see][for details]{bla21e}.
+Our impulsive simulation provides the ideal framework to study the vertical response of the stellar and gaseous discs to a one-time interaction with an external perturber \citep[cf.][]{cha09y}, without the obfuscating effects of subsequent disc crossings \citep[e.g.][]{che18a,lap18b}.

 In order to analyse the vertical response of the stellar and gaseous discs throughout their evolution, we proceed as explained next.
-We prefer our approach to using Fourier methods because we find a full modal analysis is not warranted here, at least not in our initial analysis.
+We stress that our approach is preferred over using Fourier methods because we find a full modal analysis is not warranted here, at least not in our initial analysis.

 At each time step during the evolution of the interaction hybrid model, the absolute value of $z$ and $V_z$ is mapped from the Cartesian $(x, y)$ plane onto the polar $(R, \phi)$ plane, where $R$ and $\phi$ are the cylindrical radius and the azimuthal angle, respectively.
 We do the same for the isolated hybrid model, which we then use to correct\footnote{In practice, we subtract one map from the other before taking the absolute value; our results are virtually identical if we skip this step. } each $(R, \phi)$ map (i.e. at each time step) for any vertical displacement or velocity that results from numerical noise.
 Then, for each corrected $(R, \phi)$ map, we calculate the 50 percentile (median) and 90 percentile (here considered a proxy for the maximum value) at each radial bin {\em along the full range in azimuth}.
 Thus we obtain an estimate of the median and maximum vertical displacement and vertical velocity at each radius $R$ across the disc, at each time $T$, yielding two $|z|$ maps and two $|V_z|$ maps, one for the stellar disc and one for the gas disc, on the $(T,R)$ plane.
 Furthermore, to assess the potential effect of the gas disc on the stellar disc, we repeat the analysis, this time for the stellar disc in the interaction N-body model.
 The results are displayed in Fig.~\ref{f:gas_star_amplitude}.